-How Sweep Works
+How Cash Sweep Works?

 We can say the sweep program is a type of money management technique.
 It ensures that idle money is earning extra money.
 Moreover, you don’t need to do anything more to make additional returns in terms of interest, etc.